Disclaimer: We sustain our work & review products through paid collaborations.

 • Sleep Apnea: A common disorder defined by your breathing stopping for ten or more seconds while sleeping, usually noticeable due to loud snoring, followed by silence and then gasping.
 This results in daytime sleepiness and concentration problems and may lead to a stroke, high blood pressure, and coronary heart disease.

-• Somnambulism: Known as sleepwalking, this dangerous disorder’s main symptom is walking or performing actions while asleep.
+• Somnambulism: Also known as sleepwalking, this dangerous disorder’s main symptom is walking or performing actions while asleep.

 If you’re experiencing recurring sleep issues, consult your physician to evaluate and treat the situation in the best way possible.